dynatrace-oss/unguard/docs/DYNATRACE.md

 **Why is Unguard not recognized by Dynatrace anymore?**

 Redeploying the ingress can result in a new frontend hostname.
 Therefore, you have to update the [application detection rule](https://rjc90872.sprint.dynatracelabs.com/#settings/rum/webappmonitoring) in Dynatrace manually.
+A workaround to this using Route 53 is described in the [terraform guide](./TERRAFORM.md).

 To get the hostname run the following command: